Shaun Teale: Managerial career

 Teale was appointed manager of Burscough, a team in the Northern Premier League Premier Division.
 Whilst he was there, the side won the 2003 FA Trophy, in the final of which he played.

 Teale left Burscough six weeks after the Trophy win, and has since managed Northwich Victoria, a Football Conference team in the 2003/04 season.
 Teale left Northwich at the end of the 2003/04 season.

 Between February 2005 and August 2006, Teale managed Northern Premier League First Division side Chorley, before leaving to run his pub and restaurant business in Burscough.

 It was announced on 8 March 2013 he applied for Management of AFC Telford United with Peter Withe.

 Personal life

+The author, Lee Child, a fan of Aston Villa, in his first Jack Reacher novel, Killing Floor (1991), named the character, Grover Teale, Mayor of the fictional Margrave, as a hidden reference to Shaun.

 Between 2008 and 2009, Teale was the owner of the Farmer's Arms pub in Burscough.
 On 3 September 2010, it was announced that Teale had come out of retirement to sign for Southport and District Sunday League Premier Division side The Herald.

 In 2023 his autobiography 'Here, There & Everywhere' was published.
 Written with Rob Carless, this covered his career in football as both a player and a coach.